azazelm3dj3d/0xnose/README.md

 ## Using Plugins

-There are numerous xnose plugins available via easy_install and elsewhere.
+There are numerous nose plugins available via easy_install and elsewhere.
 To use a plugin, just install it.
-The plugin will add command line options to xnosetests.
+The plugin will add command line options to nosetests.
 To verify that the plugin is installed, run:

-   xnosetests --plugins
+   nosetests --plugins

 You can add -v or -vv to that command to show more information about each plugin.

-If you are running xnose.main() or xnose.run() from a script, you can specify a list of plugins to use by passing a list of plugins with the plugins keyword argument.
+If you are running nose.main() or nose.run() from a script, you can specify a list of plugins to use by passing a list of plugins with the plugins keyword argument.